 - Biopsy should establish malignancy, provide a specific diagnosis where possible, and provide a grade where appropriate or feasible, recognizing that limited biopsy material may underestimate grade. - In patients without a definitive diagnosis following initial biopsy due to limited sampling size, repeat image-guided core needle biopsy should be considered to make a diagnosis. - Pathologic assessment of biopsies and resection specimens should be carried out by an experienced sarcoma pathologist. - Morphologic diagnosis based on microscopic examination of histologic sections remains the gold standard for sarcoma diagnosis.
-However, since several ancillary techniques are useful in support of morphologic diagnosis (including IHC, classical cytogenetics, and molecular genetic testing), sarcoma diagnosis should be carried out by pathologists who have access to these ancillary methods.1 - The pathologic assessment should include evaluation of the following features, all of which should be specifically addressed in the pathology report: - > Organ, site, and operative procedure - ▶ Primary diagnosis (using standardized nomenclature, such as the WHO Classification of Tumours of Soft Tissue and Bone2) - ▶ Depth of tumor - ♦ Superficial (tumor does not involve the superficial fascia) - ♦ Deep - ▶ Size of tumor - Histologic grade (at the least, specify low or high grade if applicable); ideally, grade using the French Federation of Cancer Centers Sarcoma Group (FNCLCC), NCI system, or appropriate diagnosis-specific grading system if applicable - ▶ Necrosis - ♦ Present or absent - ♦ Microscopic or macroscopic - ♦ Approximate extent (percentage)
+However, since several ancillary techniques are useful in support of morphologic diagnosis (including immunohistochemistry [IHC], classical cytogenetics, and molecular genetic testing), sarcoma diagnosis should be carried out by pathologists who have access to these ancillary methods.1 - The pathologic assessment should include evaluation of the following features, all of which should be specifically addressed in the pathology report: - → Organ, site, and operative procedure - ▶ Primary diagnosis (using standardized nomenclature, such as the WHO Classification of Tumors of Soft Tissue and Bone2) - ▶ Depth of tumor - ♦ Superficial (tumor does not involve the superficial fascia) - ♦ Deep - ▶ Size of tumor - Histologic grade (at the least, specify low or high grade if applicable); ideally, grade using the French Federation of Cancer Centers Sarcoma Group (FNCLCC), NCI system, or appropriate diagnosis-specific grading system if applicable - ▶ Necrosis - ♦ Present or absent - ♦ Microscopic or macroscopic - ♦ Approximate extent (percentage)

-- > Status of margins of excision
+- ▶ Status of margins of excision

 - ♦ Uninvolved

 - ♦ Involved (state which margins)

 - ♦ Close (state which margins and measured distance)

+- ▶ Quality of margin (a more limited fascial margin may be equivalent to a wider soft tissue margin)

-- > Status of lymph nodes
+- ▶ Status of lymph nodes

 - ♦ Site

 - ♦ Number examined

 - ♦ Number positive

 - ▶ Results of ancillary studies1

 - ♦ Type of testing (ie, electron microscopy, IHC, molecular genetic analysis)

 - ♦ Where performed

 - ▶ Additional tumor features of potential clinical value

-- ♦ Mitotic rate
+- ♦ Mitotic rate per 10 HPF

-- ◊ Presence or absence of vascular invasion
+- ♦ Presence or absence of vascular invasion

 - ♦ Character of tumor margin (well circumscribed or infiltrative)

 - ♦ Inflammatory infiltrate (type and extent)

-- TNM Stage (See ST-2)
+- ► TNM Stage (See ST-5 through ST-9)